 There are a few things in life I don’t bother with.
 Organic oranges are one of them.
 I may be wrong, but my thinking is that the peel is probably too thick for pesticides to get through.
 My one exception with oranges is when I’m cooking or baking with them and the recipe calls for the zest or peel of an orange.
 Then I’ll splash out on fancy organic oranges.

-I thought I’d share my organic marmalade recipe with you.
-It’s loosely adapted from this BBC Good Food recipe and I’ve found this to be the easiest way of making marmalade – there is to peeling, adding things to muslin bags, or fretting with a knife whilst trying to remove pith from peel.
-It is rather time consuming though – it did take 3 hours – but it is a great way to while away a wet Saturday in winter.
-Plus you’ll have enough jars of amber goodness to keep you smiling of a morning for quite some time to come, which makes it all the worth while.
+And I thought I’d share my organic marmalade recipe with you today.
+It’s loosely adapted from this BBC Good Food recipe and I’ve found this to be the easiest way of making marmalade.
+There is no peeling, adding things to muslin bags, or fretting with a knife whilst trying to remove pith from the peel.
+It is rather time-consuming though – it did take 3 hours – but it is a great way to while away a wet Saturday in winter.
+Plus you’ll have enough jars of amber goodness to keep you smiling of a morning for quite some time to come, which makes it all worthwhile.

 Organic Marmalade Recipe